Alexey-Danilchenko/Kodak-DCS-Tools/Hardware/ProBack_LED_backlight/README.md

 ![DRV1](Ref/LED-230712-006.jpg)

 Both C15 and C21 are connected in parallel so it really does not matter which one of them wires soldered to but the sides of them: top one for GND and lower side for +3.3V.
 When soldered, plug in ProBack battery briefly to check backlight working.
 Then glue the LED driver board to the ProBack board.
-I used Sugru to attach the board to the main board and insulate the contacts:
+I used Sugru to attach the board to the main board and insulate the contacts (this is mainly to be able to detach bord should I ever need to replace it):

 ![DRV2](Ref/LED-230713-001.jpg)